It’s that time of year again – September is National Preparedness Month so it’s the perfect time to review your emergency supplies and plans.

-Every time a natural disaster occurs somewhere the world, such as the recent earthquake in Italy, my thoughts turn to emergency preparedness.
-Since I too live in earthquake territory, I can’t afford to be sloppy when it comes to readying my home and family for an emergency.
+Every time a natural disaster occurs somewhere the world, my thoughts turn to emergency preparedness.
+Since I live in earthquake territory, I can’t afford to be sloppy when it comes to readying my home and family for an emergency.
 No matter where you live, it’s important to be prepared for whatever disaster may strike.

 You can buy emergency kits and first aid kits, which is an easy way to take care of the basics.
 If you want to take a more frugal approach, there are some great resources online for assembling your own emergency kits.
 The Red Cross and CDC are good places to start.
 Survivor’s Fortress also has a very thorough guide for putting together an emergency kit.